 - (a) In General. - (1) Application for Relief.
 An application for an order or other relief is made by motion unless these rules prescribe another form.
 A motion must be in writing unless the court permits otherwise. - (2) Who May File.
 Any party may file a motion, but when represented by counsel, an individual party may not file a motion or pleading except for a motion to discharge or vacate the appointment of counsel.
 The Clerk will transmit that motion to counsel of record for that party. - (3) Contents of a Motion. - (A) Grounds and relief sought.
-A motion must state with particularity the grounds for the motion, the relief sought, and the legal argument necessary to support it. - (B) Accompanying documents. - (i) Any affidavit or other paper necessary to support a motion must be served and filed with the motion. - (ii) An affidavit must contain only factual information, not legal argument. - (iii) A motion seeking substantive relief must include a copy of the trial court's opinion or agency's decision as a separate exhibit. - (C) Documents barred or not required. - (i) A separate brief supporting or responding to a motion must not be filed. - (ii) A notice of motion is not required. - (iii) A proposed order is not required. - (4) Response. - (A) Time to file.
-Any party may file a response to a motion; Rule 27 (a)(3) governs its contents.
+A motion must state with particularity the grounds for the motion, the relief sought, and the legal argument necessary to support it.
+A separate brief supporting the motion may not be filed. - (B) Accompanying documents. - (i) A motion may be supported by an affidavit or other document but any affidavit must contain only factual information, not legal arguments. - (ii) A motion seeking substantive relief must include a copy of the trial court's ruling or agency's decision. - (iii) All accompanying documents must be filed separately from the motion. - (C) Documents barred or not required. - (i) A separate brief supporting a motion must not be filed. - (ii) A notice of motion is not required. - (iii) A proposed order is not required. - (4) Response. - (A) Time to file.
+Any party may file a response to a motion; Rule 27(a)(3) governs its contents.
+A separate brief responding to the motion must not be filed.
 The response must be filed within 7 calendar days after service of the motion unless the court shortens or extends the time.
 A motion authorized by Rules 8, 9, 18, or 41 may be granted before the 7-day period runs only if the court gives reasonable notice to the parties that it intends to act sooner. - (B) Request for affirmative relief.
 A response may include a motion for affirmative relief.
-The time to respond to the new motion, and to reply to that response, are governed by Rule 27 (a)(4)(A) and (a)(5).
+The time to respond to the new motion, and to reply to that response, is governed by Rule 27(a)(4)(A) and (a)(5).
 The title of the response must alert the court to the request for relief.